ArthurIESN/projetBrasserie/README.md

 ![jEnhancedTextField_readme.png](resources%2FreadmeImages%2FjEnhancedTextField_readme.png)

 - `JDateField` - A derived class of `JEnhancedTextField` that can only handle dates.
 The component can also handle min and max dates.
 - `JNumberField` - A derived class of `JEnhancedTextField` that can only handle numbers (INTEGER or FLOAT). float can have custom decimal places.
-Component can handle min and max values.
+Component can handle min and max values and disable negative values.
 - `JEnhancedTable` - A responsive table.
 The table will automatically resize the columns to fit the content.

 ![jEnhancedTable_1_readme.png](resources%2FreadmeImages%2FjEnhancedTable_1_readme.png)